cplett/cplett.github.io/page/xtb/4-frequencies.md

 $end
 ```

 Additionally, a `vibspectrum` file will be generated, containing the IR-active modes with their respective intensities.
 A Gaussian output file (`g98.out`) will also be created, which can be opened with tools like **Molden** to directly view the vibrational levels.
-By activating the `Norm.
-Mode` in the top right of the Molden control window, a list of frequencies is shown that can be selected to display the respective vibrational mode.
+{% include tip.html content='By activating the `Norm.
+Mode` in the top right of the Molden control window, a list of frequencies is shown that can be selected to display the respective vibrational mode.'%}

 These vibrational levels can be used to identify transition states or to confirm that the geometry has converged to a minimum.

+## Exercise

-To assess the provided structure, check whether it represents a minimum, a reasonable transition state, or an arbitrary point on the potential energy surface (PES).
+Assess the provided structure and check whether it represents a minimum, a reasonable transition state, or an arbitrary point on the potential energy surface (PES).
 Use GFN2-xTB with ALPB(THF).
 Observe how the spectrum changes when switching to GFN-FF with ALPB(THF) instead.

 <!-- Tab links -->
 <div class="tab card">